 The left side was contributed by Judy Wood.
 Here her black and white, graphic pseudo journaling stands in strong contrast with the bright colors she chose for her center piece.
 The black motif in that piece ties both together.
 I made the simplest possible addition here… I chose the paper for the right side.
 I liked the ink wash over old book pages in combination and contrast to the bright colors of Judy’s work.
+I wanted her work to maintain center stage.

 The page on the left was created by me.
 I chose this paper because it seemed to almost continue the theme from the previous layout.
 I also liked it in contrast to Judy’s beautiful black and white design.
 The words are really simple, with “found poetry” created from pre-printed phrases from a Tim Holtz sticker book.
 VANISHING VISITORS chronicled from time to time sometime in the middle of the night THE STARS ARE ALWAYS SHINING.